-(14) Drottningholm Palace: The famous Summer palace located only 12 kilometers outside Central Stockholm is definitely worth a half day visit and an all access ticket for the guided tour, entrance to both palaces and the extensive grounds.
-A took more than 300 pictures during my visit so, of course, it got it’s own post already- check it out!
+(14) Drottningholm Palace: The famous Summer palace is located only 12 kilometers outside Central Stockholm and definitely worth a half day visit.
+I opted for an all access ticket which included the guided tour, entrance to both palaces, and the extensive grounds.
+I took more than 300 pictures during my visit so, of course, it got it’s own post already – check it out!

 (15) Crown on Skeppsholmsbron Bridge: This is one of more than fifty bridges in the city of Stockholm but I will guarantee it is one of the most famous.
-Not famous because of where it leads to or the size of it but for the two gorgeous gold crowns, one facing Galma Stan and one facing the park.
+Not famous because of where it leads to or because of its but because of the two gorgeous gold crowns, one facing Galma Stan and one facing the park.
 This bridge is not that large, the only big thing on the other side of it is the Moderna Museet but it is well worth a journey just for the photo opp.

-(16) Stockholm City Hall: This is not just any city hall but one the country’s most famous buildings because of the beautiful architecture and according to the board of tourism it is one of the capital’s most visited tourist attractions.
+(16) Stockholm City Hall: This is not just any city hall but one the country’s most famous buildings because of the beautiful architecture and, according to the board of tourism, one of the capital’s most visited tourist attractions.
 I popped inside for a few minutes but I actually found the outside prettier – especially the garden on the water!